 By evening with the lower altitude I was fine.
 The thought of reattempting the trek crossed my mind too.
 But the team had already gone ahead to the next camp at Litham.
 Doing a double camp catch up with a history of recent altitude sickness was not wise.
 With a long look of regret I let go of Buran Ghati.
 In the night I took a weaning off dose of 1 mg Dex (2 tabs).

 The Buran Ghati experience rattled me.
-I didn’t want to lose another trek this way.
-Next month was the difficult, gruelling Warwan valley trek in Kashmir.
+I didn’t want to lose another trek to Acute Mountain Sickness.
+Next month, I was scheduled to go for the difficult, gruelling Warwan valley trek in Kashmir.
 It is a 6 day, 100 plus km trek.
 It rises to 15,000 ft in totally desolate settings.
 Evacuation is unthinkable.

 I took lot of precautions this time.
 I reached the base at Panikher a day ahead of schedule.
 I rested and acclimatised.
 I also put myself on a preventive course of Diamox.
 The Warwan valley trek was a breeze.
 I did not face any altitude related issue.